-- Discontinue soft contact lens wear at least 1 week and rigid contact lens wear 2 weeks preoperatively.
-Confirm stability and regularity of corneal topography.
+- Discontinue soft contact lens wear at least 1 week and rigid contact lens wears 2 weeks preoperatively.
+Confirm the stability and regularity of corneal topography.

-- Do not wear eye makeup day of procedure.
+- Do not wear eye makeup days of the procedure.

 - Treat pre-existing dry eye and blepharitis.
 Consider nonpreserved lubricants, lid hygiene, punctual plugs, topical cyclosporine, and oral doxycycline for blepharitis.